Timeshare Points

 Hidden costs, such as membership fees or admin fees that were not explained before the contract was signed, can also be sources of mis-selling timeshare points.
 If the salesperson didn’t tell you about what you agreed to pay, then these hidden fees might be a reason that you have mis-sold a timeshare.

 If they told you that you would be able to book any accommodation at any times, as long as you had the points for it, they might have mis-sold it.
-Often points club hotels and apartments are booked long in advance, and this can sometimes not be adequately explained when buying a timeshare.
+Often points club hotels and apartments are booked long in advance, and this can sometimes not be sufficiently explained when buying a timeshare.

 If there was deceit, misleading statements or high-pressure sales tactics in the sale, then you might be wise trying to get your money back.
 If you are seeking to get out of a timeshare points system legally, our experienced timeshare claims team can give you advice and guidance on the best ways forward.